JonathanGrossmanITC/fullstack_html_css_basics/01_day_one.md

 ## [HTML and CSS Refresher](#html-and-css-refresher)

 HTML and CSS are languages that instruct the browser how to display the contents on the page.
-HTML defines the elements of the page.
+HTML defines the **elements** of the page.
 The elements of the page consist of text, images, videos, content blocks, and more.
-HTML and CSS together define the style of the elements.
+HTML and CSS together define the **layout** and **style** of the elements.
+The layout is how the elements are organized on the page.
 The element styles include the size, spacing, color, font, and more.

 ### A webpage is a document
+You're probably familiar with working in a Word Doc, Google Doc, Notepad, and .txt files.
+Similar to those, and HTML file is just a document for storing information.
+Try this.
+Make a file on your desktop called `document.html`.
+Open it and write the sentence "This is just a document".
+Save the file.
+Open a browser and drag your `document.html` file to the brower.
+What do you see in the browser?

+Pretty cool, but wouldn't it be better if you could add some style to the text?
+You could change its color, position, size, and more.
+Using HTML and CSS syntax, you can tell the browser how to do those things.
+That's one of the things that makes HTML and CSS so special is that browsers know how to interpret those kinds of files and display them to the user.

+In this section, you'll learn about HTML tag syntax.
+This is a special syntax you need to use so that the browser knows what to do.
+Before studying the tag syntax, first, you'll see an example of how to structure an HTML page.
+In order to maximize the use of an HTML file, you need to know how to structure one.
+Then, you'll study some different tag types and how they work.

-Before going further, here is an example of a basic HTML document, which the browser reads from top to bottom:
+Before going further, here is an example of a basic HTML document structure, which the browser reads from top to bottom:

 ```html
 <!DOCTYPE html>